chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

 Generally speaking, I feel very comfortable with Chapel's size, both on its own terms, and relative to popular modern languages.
-When I think about features it contains that feel neglected, just two come to mind.
+When I think about features it contains that feel neglected, only two come to mind.
 The first is the `let` expression, which has been a part of the language since its inception, yet which has rarely been used in practice (while also having its share of detractors over the years).
 Based on this experience, it seems like one of the least important features in the language; though it also feels fairly innocuous.

 The second is a (relatively) new feature, the `manage` statement, which was introduced around four years ago.
 Despite being popular and anticipated when it was introduced, to my knowledge, it hasn't been used much in practice.
-That said, there are some current efforts to add utilities based on `manage` to the standard library, and given their success in Python, I remain optimistic that their use will grow in the coming years.
+That said, there are some current efforts to add utilities based on `manage` to the standard library, and given the feature's success in Python, I remain optimistic that their use will grow in the coming years.

-When I think about features of Chapel that seem potentially superfluous and candidates for removal, only a few come to mind.
-We have a `let` expression that is rarely used (or advertised) and has had more detractors than supporters.
-We have a context management feature that was very heavily anticipated and popularly supported when it was introduced, but which has been used only very rarely in practice (though in the past month or two, I've been heaing about new uses of it, so maybe its time is coming).
-Those are the only two things that come to mind, though, when I consider whether there are aspects of the language that feel like indications of bloat to me, today.
+The fact that only these two examples come to mind after years of using Chapel and supporting users with it is a big part of what makes me feel that Chapel is not oversized.
+And more to the point, we have had key users express their gratitude that Chapel is very approachable while also having additional depths when more control or complexity is required, suggesting that the whole language need not be learned to use it effectively.

 #### Chapel Documentation